Skip to main content Skip to main menu

 6 app icons for the apps described in the blog.

 We use apps every day to check email, listen to music, play games, and connect with friends.
-We’re celebrating National App Day by sharing our FREE apps and actions that we think are a lot of fun!
+We’re excited to share our FREE mobile apps and actions that we think are a lot of fun!

 • Braille Badges are accessible stickers to use in the messaging app!
 Featuring white canes, cute guide dogs, and simbraille message bubbles.
 Perfect for any occasion.
 Download for iOS.